chiefenne/PyAero/README.md

 ### Option 1: Download Windows executable:

 Go to the *Windows* folder and download *PyAero.zip*.
 Extract that file in an arbitrary location on the PC.
-There will be a file and a folder extracted, *PyAero.zipexe* and *data* respectively.
+There will be a file and a folder extracted, *PyAero.exe* and *data* respectively.
 Run PyAero by double-clicking the executable.

 ### Option 2: Download source version using Git: